Troubleshoot Kerberos failures in Internet Explorer

 The SPN is passed through a Security Support Provider Interface (SSPI) API (InitializeSecurityContext) to the system component that's in charge of Windows security (the Local Security Authority Subsystem Service (LSASS) process).
 At this stage, you can see that the Internet Explorer code doesn't implement any code to construct the Kerberos ticket.
 Internet Explorer calls only SSPI APIs.

 LSASS uses the SPN that's passed in to request a Kerberos ticket to a DC.
-If the DC can serve the request (known SPN), it creates a Kerberos ticket, and then encrypts the ticket by using a key that's constructed from the hash of the user account password for the account that's associated with the SPN.
+If the DC can serve the request (known SPN), it creates a Kerberos ticket.
+Then it encrypts the ticket by using a key that's constructed from the hash of the user account password for the account that's associated with the SPN.
 LSASS then sends the ticket to the client.
 As far as Internet Explorer is concerned, the ticket is an opaque blob.

 Internet Explorer encapsulates the Kerberos ticket that's provided by LSASS in the